jacquelynsmale/exampleWork/README.md

 # exampleWork
-This is a Git repository to hold examples of my coding work.
+This is a Git repository to hold example scripts from previous projects I have done.